codelv/enaml-web/README.md

 Like other template engines, enaml-web provides a "Block" node that allows you to define a part of a template that can be overridden or extended.

-Enaml also provides pattern nodes for handling conditional statments, loops, dynamic nodes based on lists or models, and nodes generated from more complex templates (ex automatic form generation).
+Enaml also provides pattern nodes for handling conditional statements, loops, dynamic nodes based on lists or models, and nodes generated from more complex templates (ex automatic form generation).

 ##### No template tags needed

-Many templating engines require the use of "template tags" wrapped in `{% %}` or similar to allow the use of python code to transform variables.
+Many template engines require the use of "template tags" wrapped in `{% %}` or similar to allow the use of python code to transform variables.

-Since enaml is an extension to python, you can use any python code directly in your enaml components and templates.
+Since enaml _is_ python, you can use any python code directly in your enaml components and templates.
 You don't need any template tags.
-You can, import and use tag functions from other frameworks if you need.

-You can "render" raw html source into nodes such as wysiwyg content from a database or other sources.
-Components for rendering markdown and highlighted code blocks are also provided.

 ##### Component based